cheerful/freckle-apidocs/content/index.md

 ### The `errors` array

-When validation errors occur, the `errors` array is populated with hashes that explain why the request was invalid.
-Each hash has the following fields:
+When validation errors occur, the `errors` array is populated with objects that explain why the request was invalid.
+Each object has the following fields:

   * **resource**: The type of object the user was trying to affect.